wjxin24/dungeon-adventure/README.md

 This is an adventure game that the player, a warrior who is caught in the dungeon, wins the game if she/he successfully escapes from the nightmare.
 On the road to the exit of the dungeon, the player could beat back the monsters, gain rewards and enhance the strength.

 ## Game Rule
-The dungeon has 5 floors where different floors stand for ascending levels.
-On each floor, it is designed as a 4*4 table with x-coordinate ( A B C D) and y-coordinate (0 1 2 3) among which A0 is the entrance and D3 is the exit.
-The player who arrives D3 of the 5-th floor is regarded as winning the game.
+The dungeon has 3 floors LG2/LG1/G with ascending levels.
+On each floor, it is designed as a 4*4 table among which (0,0) is the entrance and (3,3) is the exit.
+The player who arrives (3,3) of the G floor is regarded as winning the game.

 3